MINELAB-BCI/NeuroCoDE/README.md

 - **FRESH Model (`FRESHModel`):**
   Combines the above components into one complete model.

-- **Tools and Source Code References:**
+## Tools and Source Code References
 - sLORETA: Source localization for EEG signal analysis.
 Learn more at sLORETA.
 - BBCI Toolbox: For real-time EEG processing and BCI applications.
 Available at BBCI Toolbox.